neicnordic/calendar-email-digest/README.md

                         SMTP username.
   --password PASSWORD, -P PASSWORD
                         SMTP password.
+  --textfile FILE, -T FILE
+                        Save a copy of the generated plaintext message.
+  --htmlfile FILE, -O FILE
+                        Save a copy of the generated html message.
-  --outfile FILE, -o FILE
+  --emailfile FILE, -E FILE
                         Save a copy of the generated email.
   --loglevel LEVEL, -L LEVEL
                         Log events of this severity or worse.
   --logfile FILE, -F FILE
-  --dryrun, -R          Do not actually send the email.
+  --no-send, -N         Do not actually send the email.
   --help, -h            Show this help message and exit
   ```